briansniffen/muchsync/www/index.md

     muchsync --init $HOME/inbox SERVER

 Here `SERVER` is your existing mail server.
-Initialization can take a very long time because it builds a mail index and notmuch currently makes it impossible to spread that task over more than one CPU.
+Initialization can take a *very* long time because it downloads all your email and builds a full text index on a single CPU.
+This is a limitation of how notmuch tracks threads, which makes it impossible to parallelize first-time index creation.

-Using muchsync is as easy as typing this each time you want to check for new mail:
+Once setup, using muchsync is as easy as typing this each time you want to check for new mail:

     muchsync SERVER

-That command brings bring the client and `SERVER` up to date with any tag and message changes.
-Of course, if after synchronizing with a server you want to push the changes onto another machine `LAPTOP`, then all you need to run is:
+That command brings bring the client and `SERVER` up to date with any tag and message changes, and should generally run efficiently if you don't have much mail to download.
+If, after using the above command to synchronize your desktop with a server, you also want your mail on a laptop, you can push the mail from your desktop to the laptop with:

     muchsync LAPTOP